Methodology

 Grant Funding

-No: No identified current and/or past grant opportunities (1) that are/were funded by the share; AND (2) for which community organizations are/were eligible.
+For summary table: Whether any grant opportunities exist(ed): (1) that are funded by the share; AND (2) for which community organizations are eligible.
+Includes links to settlement-specific grant portals and/or OpioidSettlementTracker.com’s Community Grants Portal.

 Whether opportunities for public input on spending exist for a share and whether such opportunities are required.
 The Community Access page also includes information about specific opportunities to provide public input on a share.